Gatheru-rose/rose_bioinformatics_intern/README.md

 Hello.
 Welcome to my Bioinformatics Intern Project :smiley:

-This repository gives a description of my vision for the Bioinformatics Internship at MBBU based at ICIPE.
+This repository gives a description of my vision for my Bioinformatics Internship at MBBU based at ICIPE.
 Additionally, there are steps that will guide me in achieving my short-term and long-term goals in research.

 ### **Vision**